Driving research of Myalgic Encephalomyelitis / Chronic Fatigue Syndrome (ME / CFS),

 • Wenzhong Xiao, PhD

-• 95 skeletal muscle samples have been studied using Illumina RNA-seq systems by NovoGene.
-Data analysis showed that 2 week of bedrest in the older and 2months of bedrest in the young induced profound changes in gene expression of the muscle.
+• Preliminary results from healthy aging subjects showed that 2 weeks of bedrest in the older and 2 months of bedrest in the young induced profound changes in gene expression of the muscle.

 STUDY HYPOTHESIS AND DESCRIPTION